Last updated on March 21st, 2019 at 12:27 pm

 The right dream is elevating.
 It lifts you.
 It makes you look up.
 It makes you better than you were before.

-Making your big dream come true will require that you learn and educate yourself on the process and steps you need to take to accomplish your goals.
-It requires the same commitment a good loving relationship needs.
+Making your big dream come true requires you to learn and educate yourself on the process and steps you need to take to accomplish your goals.
+It requires the same commitment an excellent loving relationship needs.

-Spend Valentine’s day falling in love with you, look at education and how you are going to learn more to make your big dream come true.
+Spend Valentine’s day falling in love with you; look at education and how you will learn more to make your big dream come true.
 Discover what you are meant to do before you share your life with someone else.
 Explore your life purpose.
 Expand yourself beyond who you are currently.

-Education is the key–to loving more thoroughly, to finding true love and to achieving your big dream.
+Education is the key–to loving more thoroughly, finding true love, and to achieving your big dream.